InfinitumForm/cf-geoplugin/readme.txt

 * [SEO framework](https://wordpress.org/plugins/autodescription/)
 * [WP Fastest Cache](https://wordpress.org/plugins/wp-fastest-cache/)

-**YOU NEED TO KNOW** that even if there is compatibility for most plugins, the combination of multiple plugins still has a slight chance of some conflict.
-There are over a couple thousand plugins and a couple of few million individual WordPress installations.
-We cannot 100% guarantee that everything will work properly in all possible cases.
-Sometimes it happens that other plugins are not compatible with Geo Controller, so it is important that you contact us or other plugin authors in case of any problem so that you can solve the problem.
-The most common fix for most issues is if you keep all the plugins and WordPress installation up to date.
+**YOU NEED TO KNOW** that Geo Controller is designed for compatibility with most plugins, but the vast array of WordPress plugins and installations means that occasional conflicts might occur.
+Although rare, it's not possible to guarantee 100% compatibility in every case.
+If you encounter any problems, reach out to the support teams for assistance.
+Often, keeping your plugins and WordPress installation up to date is the simplest way to resolve any issues.

 > <strong>All Geo Controller for WordPress 8.x.x Features</strong><br>
 >